wilsontelab/agFree-docs/docs/33_file-formats/22_RE-sites.md

 ### RE site localization and indexing

-Beyond _in silico_ digestion, an input sample genotype subjected to ligFree sequencing can be analyzed by the `locate` pipeline actions to generate known + RFLP site lists.
-This process results in a set of resuable files that index the haploid reference genome for rapid read-to-fragment site matching.
+Beyond _in silico_ digestion, an input sample genotype subjected to ligFree sequencing can be analyzed by the `af locate` pipeline actions to generate known + RFLP site lists.
+This process results in a set of resuable files that index the haploid reference genome for rapid matching of read ends to RE sites.

 The files of located RE sites for a genotype are placed into a folder named `<--genotype>_<--enzyme-name>`.